mdn/content/files/en-us/web/api/formdata/using_formdata_objects/index.md

 ## Gotchas

-The `FormData` doesn't include data from the fields that are disabled or the fieldsets that are disabled.
+The `FormData` object doesn't include data from the fields that are disabled or the fieldsets that are disabled.

 ## See also